ccs-1l-f20/jojo1023-GameAI/README.md

 * Probably a desktop application with possibiliy of being to put a trained model on a website

 ## Bitmap to Vecor Graphics
 Develop some sort of algorithm that is able to convert bitmap formats like png to vector graphics like svg or eps possibly using machine learning.
-I have a far clearer picture of how this project would even go but it is really interesting and more practical than the previous idea.
+I have a far less clear idea of how this project would even go but it is really interesting and more practical than the previous idea.

 Misc Ideas:
 * Use edge detetion and other computer graphics techiques